How to create a project timeline (+ free templates)

 So, take each task you defined and define the time your team members are expected to spend on it – the more accurate you are, the better.

 As you probably work on several of the same types of projects and tasks over time, you can track time on these tasks and projects.
-This will help you have a documented record of the exact time you need for them, to serve as a reference when creating project estimates.
+If you decide to use Clockify for this purpose, you’ll have a documented record of the exact time you need for them, to serve as a reference when creating project estimates.
 The more frequently you track time, the more accurate these task estimates will be.

 And, bear in mind that you’ll have a limited amount of time to allocate in the first place, as you’ll be confined by your deadline.
 Moreover, a task may take the assignee as little as 3 hours of continuous work to finish… But the assignee is likely working on other tasks and projects simultaneously, so make sure you leave some breather space for other work and unexpected situations.
 So, instead of allocating 3 hours to a task, you’re advised to allocate at least 3 times as much, just in case.